judka-uriel/uriel-book/uriel_en.md

 quarantine, continuing to gather in large crowds and in enclosed spaces, increasing the speed of the virus's spread, and demonstrating the same indifference to their brethren as during the epidemic in which 24,000 disciples of Rabbi Akiva perished.
-It is telling that even constant religious upbringing does not make them better — in moral level the Orthodoxes are no different from the secular, except for the performance of certain rituals.
+It is telling that even continuous religious upbringing does not make them better — in moral level the Orthodoxes are no different from the secular, except for the performance of certain rituals.
 This trial revealed a complete absence of differences between the secular and the religious.